redraincatching/compile-commands/README.md

-# `asha` compile-commands translation tool
+# `asha` - compile-commands translation tool

-pretty sure this doesn't do the same thing as [bear](https://github.com/rizsotto/Bear)

 [json compilation database specification](https://clang.llvm.org/docs/JSONCompilationDatabase.html)

+this is a work in progress, and will hopefully be a full release soon